 Sprigs of rosemary can be draped over the meat or ground leaves sprinkled before cooking; or combine rosemary with other spices to create a rub.
 Venison roasts can even be baked on a bed of rosemary stems left over after fresh rosemary leaves have been used for other purposes.

 04 of 05

 Sage is the perfect herb for venison or any wild game, taming the gaminess but still allowing the robust flavor to be evident.

-Dried sage is the rare herb that is just as flavorful when dry as when fresh, so use a light hand, especially on the first venison recipes you try.
+Dried sage is the rare herb that is just as flavorful when dry as when fresh, so use a light hand, especially on the first few venison recipes.
 Add a bit at the beginning of cooking, then again near the end if a test taste seems to call for it.
 Too much sage can create a bitter flavor.
-Sage can increase in flavor when meats are frozen, so use caution with any recipes... you plan to store in the freezer.Continue to 5 of 6 below.
+Sage can increase in flavor when meats are frozen, so use caution with any recipes you plan to store in the freezer.Continue to 5 of 5 below.

 The taste of sweet marjoram is similar to oregano without any hint of bitterness.
 (Marjoram actually is a form of oregano.)
 Richer and more balanced than oregano, it holds up very well to stronger-tasting wild game such as venison.
 It adds a depth of flavor that is unmatched and can be substituted for oregano in any venison recipe that calls for it.